johansciard/ionos-power-control/README.md

 **Note that the Cube script will require relevant permissions to remote shutoff the Servers.**

 ### Linux Server Setup
-> - Ensure that the SSH key of the Cube is present in the Server - either a new SSH key generated from the Cube or that the Public Key RSA for the Servers exist in the Cube.
+> - Ensure that the root user on the Cube can access the Linux servers on the LAN via SSH keys - either a new SSH key generated from the Cube or that the Public Key RSA for the Servers exist in the Cube.
 > - Connect the Server to the **Private LAN of the Cube** to ensure that the NICs can be picked up correctly for selective shut off/down of specific servers.

 ### Windows Server Setup
+> - Ensure that there is a user with relevant privileges to be able to shutdown the Windows Server - the default administrator can be used for testing purposes, but should not be used for actual running of the script inside the organisation/individual's systems (regardless of environment).
 > - Connect the Server to the **Private LAN of the Cube** to ensure that the NICs can be picked up correctly for selective shut off/down of specific servers.
 > - Add a remote shutdown security policy - for more information on the steps and considerations: https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/shut-down-the-system.
 > - Add registry keys to disable UAC remote restrictions - for more information on the steps and considerations: https://learn.microsoft.com/en-us/troubleshoot/windows-server/windows-security/user-account-control-and-remote-restriction.